Code-Institute-Submissions/Flask-Revuu-It/readme.md

     320x480px scaled down to scale(0.219)

 ### Functional Testing
-Testing done on VSCode Using Live server.- Mobile responsiveness also tested live via Heroku Live Hosted app.
+Testing done on VSCode Using Live server - Mobile responsiveness also tested live via Heroku Live Hosted app.

 - All page/card/footer links were tested to open.
-- Database CRUD operations using PyMongo
+- Database CRUD operations using PyMongo.
 - Navigation Buttons and Navbar links tested to navigate to specific pages.
 - Various screen sizes also tested from large screen to mobile.
 - Scrollable categories tested for each section.